jlimadev/aws-certification-cloud-practitioner-notes/notes/db/README.md

 - Pay as you go, based on the launched instances
 - Has SQL interface to perform queries.
 - Integrated with BI tools such as Amazon Quicksight and Tableau.
+- Redshift does not support storing unstructured data.

 ## Amazon Elastic MapReduce - EMR